Non-perturbative thermal QCD at all temperatures: the case of mesonic screening masses: Temperature values and lines of constant physics

 For the 3 lowest temperatures $T_9$, $T_{10}$ and $T_{11}$ we adopted the tree-level Symanzik improved gauge action in Eq.~(\ref{eq:cSW-I}) so as to be able to use the results from Ref.~\cite{DallaBrida:2016kgh} on the GF coupling, $\bar{g}^2_{\rm GF}(\mu)$, computed in the massless theory.

 For each value of $L_0/a$, the bare parameters are taken from Table~8 of Ref.~\cite{Campos:2018ahf} and are reported in Table~\ref{tab:INparamsGF}.
 To verify that the temperature is constant within each set, we have fitted the results in Table~1 of Ref.~\cite{DallaBrida:2016kgh} for each value of $L_0/a$ using the functional form in Eq.~(\ref{eq:FitFormg2SF}) but with $\bar{g}^2_{\rm SF}(\mu)$ replaced by $\bar{g}^2_{\rm GF}(\mu)$ and by taking into account that in this case $\mu=1/(2 L_0)$.
 By including all the 9 data points for each value of $L_0/a$, and by choosing $n_p=2$ for $L_0/a=4,6$, and $n_p=3$ for $L_0/a=8$, we obtained excellent fits with $\chi^2/{\rm dof}\approx 0.93$, $0.16$ and $1.07$ for $L_0/a=4$, $6$ and $8$ respectively.
-The results confirm that the temperature is constant within errors for the lattices within each set.
+The results confirm that the temperature is constant within errors for the lattices within each set\footnote{Considerations analogous to those in footnote 3 apply also here for the case of the GF coupling.}.

 Once the lines of constant physics have been defined, the corresponding values of the critical mass have been computed from the result in Appendix A.1.4 of Ref.~\cite{DallaBrida:2016kgh} which reads

 with the parameters $\mu_k$ and $\zeta_i$ listed in Table \ref{tab:fitparams} for the relevant $L_0/a$.
 As for the case of the Wilson-plaquette gauge action, the values of $m_{\rm cr}(g^2_0,a/L_0)$ depend on $L_0/a$ because it has been determined by requesting the PCAC mass to vanish in a finite volume, see Ref.~\cite{DallaBrida:2016kgh} for more details.